-The research efforts at the Center for Rare Neurological Diseases (CRND) are based on the premise that by exploring the molecular basis of rare diseases, new molecular targets can be identified for assessment in common diseases.
+The research efforts at the Center for Neurogenetics are based on the premise that by exploring the molecular basis of rare diseases, new molecular targets can be identified for assessment in common diseases.

-CRND will focus on developing targeted treatments for neurodegenerative diseases that affect adults and children, including Alzheimer's disease (AD), Parkinson’s disease (PD), Amyotrophic Lateral Sclerosis (ALS), Huntington’s disease (HD), and rare lysosomal disorders.
+The Center for Neurogenetics will focus on developing targeted treatments for neurodegenerative diseases that affect adults and children, including Alzheimer's disease (AD), Parkinson’s disease (PD), Amyotrophic Lateral Sclerosis (ALS), Huntington’s disease (HD), Epileptic disorders, and rare lysosomal disorders.

 Clinical research in neurodegeneration is for the most part completely dependent on preclinical studies to identify pathways and targets for therapeutic development.
 Our recent discoveries have provided a platform for new approaches to therapeutic development for both rare and common neurodegenerative diseases.

-By focusing on rare lysosomal diseases that are clinically and genetically linked to more common neurodegenerative conditions, the Center has an unprecedented opportunity to identify novel therapeutic targets for these disorders.
-In pursuing the development of targeted therapies for Parkinson’s disease, Alzheimer’s disease, and other dementias, the CRND looks to position Northwestern Medicine a leader in development of personalized treatments for neurodegenerative diseases.
+By focusing on rare diseases that are clinically and genetically linked to more common neurodegenerative conditions, the Center has an unprecedented opportunity to identify novel therapeutic targets for these disorders.
+In pursuing the development of targeted therapies for Parkinson’s disease, Alzheimer’s disease, and other dementias, the Center for Neurogenetics looks to position Northwestern Medicine a leader in development of personalized treatments for neurodegenerative diseases.

 Areas of Research